Bourbon Balls: The All year long Christmas Cookie photo

 • ¼ Cup Rum (Be #RumCurious try all kinds)

 Mix together vanilla wafers, powdered sugar, cocoa, and pecans.
-In a separate bowl/measuring cup blend Karo syrup and rum.
-Slowly add wet ingredients to dry and then keep mixing until all ingredients are moist (if more moisture is needed only add a small amount at a time) and shape into balls about the size of walnuts.
-Roll ball in powdered sugar.
+In a separate bowl/measuring cup, blend Karo syrup and rum.
+Slowly add wet ingredients to dry and then keep mixing until all ingredients are moist (if more moisture is needed, only add a small amount at a time) and shape into balls about the size of walnuts.
+Roll the ball in powdered sugar.
 Place on wax paper and flatten.
 (We used a fork) Put pecan on top of each smashed ball.
-They keep best in cool place and covered tightly.
+They keep best in a cool place and covered tightly.

 When I met my wife, I told her about these great cookies and how they were always a favorite.
-She informed me her grandma had a recipe that I might like even more: Bourbon balls!
-While I cannot share this secret family recipe with you, I can tell you that it is very close to the rum ball recipe but uses walnuts and bourbon; amounts are a little different (little more cocoa, little less syrup).
-With a little searching on the web, and experimenting on your own, I am sure you will figure it out.
+She told me her grandmother had a recipe I might like even more: Bourbon balls!
+While I cannot share this secret family recipe with you, I can tell you that it is very close to the rum ball recipe but uses walnuts and bourbon; the amounts are a little different (little more cocoa, a little less syrup).
+With a little web search and experimenting on your own, I am sure you will figure it out.
 My wife and I have been experimenting with the recipe for several years to get it just right.
 My wife thinks of recipes as guidelines, not to be followed exactly but changed to make them into what you want.
-Each year we try different bourbons and/or whiskeys to see which make the best balls.
-Cheaper normally blends better than higher end; but what happens when you use bourbon that many bourbon lovers dislike?
+We try different bourbons and/or whiskeys each year to see which makes the best balls.
+Cheaper normally blends better than higher-end, but what happens when you use bourbon that many bourbon lovers dislike?

 A close-up photo of Bourbon Balls

-You end up with a bourbon ball that has an enhanced flavor profile; chocolate, nuts, and the smoothness and warmth of the bourbon.
+You end up with a bourbon ball with an enhanced flavor profile; chocolate, nuts, and the smoothness and warmth of the bourbon.
 What bourbon could possibly do this?
 Bib & Tucker.
 Like many of you, I’m not a fan of Bib & Tucker as a sipping or drinking bourbon.
-The first time I tried it I made a face, which lead my wife to have a sample.
-She right away said it was "nutty;" even before I read on the bottle that it had hits of hazelnut.
-The hazelnut or nuttiness of the bourbon just does not work for me.
-Hazelnuts just aren’t my thing, but my wife likes it.
+The first time I tried it, I made a face, which led my wife to have a sample.
+She right away said it was "nutty," even before I read on the bottle that it had hits of hazelnut.
+The hazelnut or nuttiness of the bourbon does not work for me.
+Hazelnuts aren’t my thing, but my wife likes it.
 And yes, she does have an amazing pallet.
 The reason behind my ramblings is...
 Bib & Tucker (B&T) and its nutty profile work amazingly for bourbon balls.
 That is our secret to making some truly amazing cookies.
-If you’re daring enough to #DrinkCurious why not #CookCurious or #BakeCurious as well, and try making bourbon balls with B&T, or add some B&T into another cookie recipes that is made with nuts.
+If you’re daring enough to #DrinkCurious why not #CookCurious or #BakeCurious as well, and try making bourbon balls with B&T, or add some B&T into another cookie recipe that is made with nuts.
 Let me know how any experiments turn out.
-You might change your mind on the pour.
+You might change your mind about the pour.
 While many of us have no interest in drinking it, you may be able to move that bottle into the kitchen for baking instead.